 Below is the Cokin solution to camera filters.
 It is a slot load design which allows for easy stacking of filters.
 This feature is awesome and I’ve often combined ND filters and ND Grade filters.
 The ND-Grad filters go from clear to an effect.
 I have the P-Series and often use the 121M filter for really bright skies.

-Below are 2 photos I took when Michele and I were up in Niagara Falls, NY a few months ago.
+Below are 2 photos I took from Niagara Falls.
 The 1st image I took with no filter and my camera was set to f/10 in Av mode.
 The camera then chose 1/200 sec for the shutter speed.
 As you can see it froze the water pretty well.
 I used the Canon 5D Mark II and the Canon 24-105 f/4 L for these Niagara images.